Component Placement

 The component placement system is essential for hosted site flexibility, ensuring your homepage UI meets both functional and branding goals across all Kigo TOP SDK deployments.

-Updated 14 days ago
+Updated 3 months ago